(With thanks and acknowledgement to neuroscientist Antonio Damasio for the term, Autobiographical Self)

 The truth is that there is no positive outcome for the AS.
 There is no remedy.
 It is an ongoing made-up story.

 When this truth is heard by the AS, it is called negative, nihilistic, empty, meaningless, defeatist.
-The AS doesn’t want it to believe or accept any of this.
+The AS doesn’t want to see or accept any of this.
 It wants its story to continue with success, spiritual illumination, or at least the possibility of rebirth in a heavenly realm as an angel of light or reincarnation as a more evolved life form, perhaps as an avatar.
 It defends itself from this truth through whatever means it has available.
 It has many.

 Any attempt to escape from the AS is just one aspect of the AS struggling with another.
 Trying to get out of the trap is the trap.
-Yet the most amazing thing is that when the existential dilemma of the AS is truly seen, understood, and accepted by an innate intelligence existing prior to the AS, the internal writer may suddenly stop writing and let go of its pen.
-Suddenly, half way through the story, without any effort at all, the AS with all of its problems just ends with a tremendous sigh of relief.
+Yet the most amazing thing is that when the existential dilemma of the AS is truly seen, understood, and accepted by an innate intelligence existing prior to the AS, the internal author may suddenly stop writing and let go of its pen.
+Suddenly, half way through the story, without any effort at all, the AS, with all of its problems and struggles, just ends with a tremendous sigh of relief.